(EXPANDED FROM 11/3/2021)

 The main problem with the 1955 Loewy coupes was that they were too heavily linked to Studebaker’s line of family cars.
 As a case in point, low-end models were offered that undercut the sportiness and prestige of Loewy’s trend-setting design.

-However, by the mid-50s the public arguably associated coupes more with economy cars.
+It might have also made sense to ditch the pillared coupe by 1956.
+At that point in time the public arguably associated halo models with hardtops whereas economy cars were associated with pillared coupes.
 And once Studebaker offered a “real” two-door sedan for its family cars in 1956, that arguably allowed the Hawk to focus more on being a sporty car.

 NOTES: